vkhazin/elasticsearch-2d-courseware/README.md

 * DevOps looking to extend their knowledge of Elastic Search for the benefit of logs processing with various deployment models

 ## Course's Objectives ##
-* Bring Elastic Search novices to the level where they would feel comfortable with installing, configuring and using ElasticSearch
+* Bring Elastic Search novices to the level where they would feel familiar with installing, configuring and using Elastic products
 * Explore ElasticSearch Dsl: query, filter, and aggregation
 * Install and configure Filebeat for logs ingest
-* Install and configure Kibana
+* Install and configure Kibana for data analysis
 * Deploy Elastic Search using Docker

 ## Prerequisites ##